Cinode-Labs/api/ui-extensions/callback-common.md

 Depending on the type of callback, different properties are expected.
 See specific topics for details.

-The bare minimum response is simply a `200 OK` and an empty json object.
+The bare minimum response is simply a `200 OK` and an empty JSON object.
 The end-user is notified with a generic success confirmation message.

 ```http